 In the event that a situation arises, either on or off campus, that, in the judgment of the Campus Security Authority, constitutes an ongoing or continuing threat, a campus wide “timely warning” will be issued through the college’s emergency communication system.
 Students are encouraged to register to receive a BayAlert message regarding campus closures due to an emergency, severe weather or mechanical failure.
-Click the BayAlert Emergency Notification link on this page.
-The warning will be issued through the college e-mail system to students, faculty, and staff.
+Click the BayAlert Emergency Notification link on this page to sign up.
+The warning will also be issued through the college e-mail system to students, faculty, and staff.

 Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the College may also post an electronic notice on the College web site at: http://www.baycollege.edu